cobwebos/docs/articles/cognitive-services/Content-Moderator/text-moderation-api.md

 Use Content Moderator’s text moderation API [(see API reference)](api-reference.md "Content Moderator API Reference") to moderate text for profanity in more than 100 languages, and match against custom and shared lists that are specific to your business and users.

+Try it live on the API Reference page by using the "Open API Testing Console" buttons and selecting your region (of your API key).

 ## <a name="language-detection"></a>Language detection

 The first step to using the text moderation API is to have the algorithm detect the language of the content to be moderated.
 The API supports more than [100 languages](Text-Moderation-API-Languages.md).
 The **Detect Language** operation returns language codes for the predominant language comprising the submitted text in the following format: {"DetectedLanguage": "eng"}

 ## <a name="screening-for-profanity"></a>Screening for profanity

-The text moderation API’s **Screen** operation does it all – screen the incoming text (maximum 1024 characters) for profanity and PII, while matching against custom lists of terms.
+The text moderation API’s **Screen** operation does it all – screen the incoming text (maximum 1024 characters) for profanity and Personally Identifiable Information (PII), while matching against custom lists of terms.

 The response may include: